vanessamarinho/Character-level-cnn-pytorch/README.md

 - **SGD** optimizer with initial learning rate of 0.01.
 The learning rate is halved every 3 epochs.
 - **Adam** optimizer with initial learning rate of 0.001.

-Additionally, in the original model, 1 epoch is seen as a loop over batch_size*num_batch records (128*5000 or 128*10000 or 128*30000), so it means that there are records used more than once for 1 epoch.
+Additionally, in the original model, one epoch is seen as a loop over batch_size x num_batch records (128x5000 or 128x10000 or 128x30000), so it means that there are records used more than once for 1 epoch.
 In my model, 1 epoch is a complete loop over the whole dataset, where each record is used exactly once.

 ## Training